-Building contracts, being legal documents, have to be drawn in accordance with the provisions of the Indian Contract Act..
-Such an agreement or contract must be drawn in accordance with the provisions of the Indian Contract Act, 1872.
-All the essential ingredients of a contract, such as, a proposal, its acceptance, its due communication to the proposer, lawful consideration, lawful purpose and competence of parties to the contract etc. must be duly satisfied and ensured while drafting such contracts.
+Building contracts, being legal documents, have to be drawn in accordance with the provisions of the Indian Contract Act.
+All the essential ingredients of a contract, such as, a proposal, its acceptance, its due communication to the proposer, lawful consideration, lawful purpose and competence of parties to the contract, etc., must be duly satisfied and ensured while drafting such contracts.

 It is essential to ascertain not only the legal position or condition of each of the parties to the contract, e.g. an individual, a firm or partnership, a company, or as the case may be, but also that each person signing the document has capacity to contract.
-The contract should clearly state the full names, addresses (The addresses being that to which all communications, including notices and judicial processes, should be sent), and capacities of each of the contracting parties and, in the case of firm, partnership or company, the name or complete style of the firm, partnership or company, its legal status, the date and place of its incorporation, Registered office, and so on.
+The contract should clearly state the full names, addresses (The addresses being that to which all communications, including notices and judicial processes, should be sent), and capacities of each of the contracting parties and, in the case of firm, partnership or company, the name or complete style of the firm, partnership or company, its legal status, the date and place of its incorporation, registered office, and so on.